Week 11 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 11 NFL odds and revealed its NFL score predictions and best NFL picks today

 The NFL Week 11 schedule features nine divisional clashes.
 Among the biggest are Sunday, when the AFC West co-leading Seattle Seahawks and Los Angeles Rams face off as Sam Darnold looks to guide the Seahawks past Matthew Stafford and the Rams.
 Another key divisional matchup features the Kansas City Chiefs taking on the Denver Broncos in a pivotal AFC West meeting.
-The Rams are 3-point favorites as both they and the Seahawks sport 7-2 ATS records, while Kansas City is favored by 3.5 points on the road.
+The Rams are 3-point favorites as both they and the Seahawks sport 7-2 ATS records, while Kansas City is favored by 4 points on the road as one of six away favorites on Sunday.

 A non-divisional matchup with heavy NFC playoff race implications features the Detroit Lions against the Philadelphia Eagles (-2.5).
 Philadelphia has won the last two meetings, the last a 38-35 triumph in 2022.
 The largest Sunday spread has the Ravens (-7.5) over the Cleveland Browns.
 Lamar Jackson (knee) missed practice on Wednesday, but did return as a full participant on Thursday and carries no injury designation.
 Other big favorites include the Packers (-7) vs. the Giants, as Jameis Winston will start in place of Jaxson Dart (concussion) and the Texans (-5.5) vs. Titans, in which a concussion will also keep C.J.
 Stroud out.